-LOCALIZATION TECHNIQUES
+LOCALIZATION TECHNIQUES (2)

-- The location information of the sensors is essential as deployment protocols often depend on the position of sensors. - for outdoor applications, GPS is the most popular solution. - for indoor centralized applications, a grid-based approach is often used when global position information is needed for deployment: grids are used as landmarks where sensors are placed; sometimes, the deployed sensors are used themselves as landmarks. - for the distributed approach, techniques based on the received signal strength, time difference of arrival of two different signals, angle arrival, etc. can be also used.
+- ... - for indoor centralized applications, a grid-based approach is often used when global position information is needed for deployment: grids are used as landmarks where sensors are placed; sometimes, the deployed sensors are used themselves as landmarks. - for the indoor distributed approach, techniques based on the received signal strength, time difference of arrival of two different signals, angle arrival, etc. can be also used.

-Deployment problem:
+Deployment problem (for area coverage):

-- 1. Given an AoI to cover, the aim is to entirely cover the AoI minimizing the number of used sensors. - 2.
+- Given an AoI to cover, the aim is to entireley cover the AoI minimizing the number of used sensors. - 2.
 Given a set of mobile sensors, the aim is to maximize the covered area.